justwriteclick/docslikecode/_posts/articles/2017-04-04-balsamiq-case-study-part-1.md

 # Use Case Part I: Balsamiq

+Leon Barnard, Designer and Writer (and Developer-in-training) at [Balsamiq](https://balsamiq.com/), describes how the second version of the Balsamiq Docs static site went beyond purely functional to do things the team didn't think Markdown and static sites could do.

-In this three-part series, Leon Barnard describes some great solutions to problems that many technical sites have faced.
+In this three-part series, Leon describes some great solutions to problems that many technical sites have faced.

 The three parts cover documenting multiple product versions, adding play and pause to animated GIFs, and providing flexibility and expansion options in lists of linked pages.

 ## Background